 Lays a carbon copy of everything we think and see.

-A paper fortress twisted in the twirl of a tumbleweed;
+Like a paper fortress amidst in the twirl of a tumbleweed;

 Laced with spores off the floors that we stand in line to lick clean,